Alexei Navalny appears via video link for appeal hearing | DW | 29.04.2021

 It is the first time he has been seen in public since announcing the end of a weekslong hunger strike in jail.

-His appearance comes as his team said it was officially disbanding campaign offices across the country ahead of a court hearing that will consider a request from prosecutors to class Navalny's organization as extremist.
+His appearance comes as his team said it was officially disbanding campaign offices across the country ahead of a court hearing, reportedly on May 17, that will consider a request from prosecutors to class Navalny's organization as extremist.

 Navalny's current prison sentence has drawn criticism from around the world.